 Asbestos Sampling Procedure

-IMPORTANT: A competent person should take the following steps to carry out sampling:
+As per Safe Work Australia, Code of Practice, How to Manage and Control Asbestos in the Workplace, Appendix B, a competent person should take the following steps to carry out sampling:

 Step 1 – Preparation

-- Make sure no one else is in the vicinity when sampling is done
+- Make sure no one else is in the vicinity when sampling is done.

-- Shut down any heating or cooling systems to minimise the spread of any released fibres
+- Shut down any heating or cooling systems to minimise the spread of any released fibres.

 - Turn off any fans if you’re inside.
-If outside, then sample on a non windy day
+If outside, then sample on a non-windy day.

-- Do not disturb the material any more than is needed to take a small sample
+- Do not disturb the material any more than is needed to take a small sample.

 - Collect the equipment you will need for sampling, including:

 - Pliers, resealable plastic bags, disposable coveralls, waterproof sealant, plastic drop sheet, water spray bottle, labelled heavy duty plastic (200 µm polyethylene) asbestos waste disposal bags

 - P2 respirator, rubber gloves.